jonthorell/QuizGame/README.md

 [How to make a modal box](https://www.w3schools.com/howto/howto_css_modals.asp)

 and adapted for my use.
+The code in question is also highlighted with comments in the code-files.